solislemuslab/mycovirus-ml/notebook.md

 - For alignment free alternatives, we need to decide k (length of the kmer), and specific kmer sequences that we will use.
 Perhaps biologists can give us k and the kmer sequences, but our algorithm should be able to create the kmer table even without information from biologists (maybe by including all possible kmers of a given length)
 - We will also explore data augmentation techniques for genomic data

+## Data augmentation technique (meeting 2/14)

+- Zhiwen presented two approaches to data augmentation from kmer table
+- The first one involves the separation of the kmer table into two parts: fungus-killers (label=1), non-killers (label=0).
+For each feature in the kmer table, we compute min, max and mean, and then sample from normal (or maybe Beta for proportions restricted to 0,1) distribution.
+We sample each feature, and then label this new row according to whether it is coming from the fungus-killers table (label=1) or not (label=0).
+This algorithm is promising as it works for tables with many columns, but it has the disadvantage that ignores any potential correlation among features
+- The second approach involves the definition of a function f:R^p->R where p is the number of features, such that f(X_1,...,X_p)=0 or 1 (depending on the label).
+We will create new rows by using the inverse function f^{-1}(0) = (X1,...,Xp)
+- Papers in resources in slack

 # Analyses

 Next steps: We want to fit statistical/machine-learning models to accomplish two tasks: